 Anyway!
 So, above all of that it was brought to my attention that people called out Jay Cutler’s manliness after the game, calling him a softie because he took himself out of the game, saying he couldn’t go on because of his knee.
 Props to the Bears for sticking up for the QB, namely Urlacher who told everyone else to shove it.
 I like them all for that.
 There were still some who disagreed, but again, who was playing in the NFC Championship?
 Right, not you.

-Now, I’m the first person to tell you that all of us diabetics are not the same, that we don’t need special treatment and that we can do anything you can do… better (I had to do that).
+Now, I’m the first person to tell you that all of us people with diabetes are not the same, that we don’t need special treatment and that we can do anything you can do… better (I had to do that).
 But when it comes to injuries, there’s something that you all should know.
 No matter how well you take care of your diabetes and especially if you’re Type 1, you have to be sure to give extra time to healing processes.

 If anyone knows me, they know that when I have a cold, I die and resurrect from the dead some three or four days later, develop a cough and don’t become completely cured for another two weeks after that.
 Also, stress has a lot to do with how your body is affected.
 Granted, Cutler should be on top of all of these things with doctors and specialists up his behind, but with his party-hardy attitude, there are still somethings that can slip up.